zeisler/zeisler.github.io/resume/index.md

 ##Portland Code School
 * Core contributor for movie recommendation service, built in Rails using movie rating API.
 * Created Scrabble game with a Sintra/js to validates words and keep track of score.
-* Developed user controls to alter a shape in realtime using angularjs and canvas
+* Developed web app using angularjs and canvas, lets user control 2d object.

-##Web Development NorthTechDefense.com
+##Web Developer - **NorthTechDefense.com**
 * Worked with client to design web-based e-commerce application including database, security, and user interface design
 * Built MySQL DB with 60,000 rows of addresses that I geocoded and made searchable through Google maps api
 * Created a secure user accounts by hashing/salting using client side javascript